BUY A ROMAN DEATH NOW!

-A Historical Fiction Book Set in Ancient Rome
+Historical Thriller Set in Ancient Rome

 It is 45 BC, and Julius Caesar is at the height of his power.
 Quintus Fufidius agrees against his wife’s instincts to the marriage of their daughter to the handsome, young Lucius Scaurus.
 It is an alliance which could heal old feuds and create a new dynasty.
 But before the wedding takes place one of the principals is murdered.

 Suspects are few, but Roman society is shocked when Quintus’ wife is accused, not only of murder, but also of incest.
 The trial of Helvia, in which she is defended by Cicero, is a courtroom battle on the grand scale and accompanied by the political shenanigans which result in Caesar’s assassination.

 Joan O’Hagan has written a brilliantly evocative novel and a unique whodunit, subtly combining the elements of a contemporary mystery with the atmosphere of Ancient Rome.

 ‘(O’Hagan’s) knowledge of the period, the place, the politics, the social milieu and sexual mores of Caesar’s Rome is impeccable.
 Rather than intruding on the plot, the myriad details blend seamlessly into the story and serve to drive it forward.’
 (Steven Saylor)

 Will appeal to devotees of crime and detective fiction, historical fiction, and those interested in the life and customs of Ancient Rome.

 Joan O’Hagan was a published crime writer (Incline & Fall, Death and a Madonna, Against the Grain, Jerome and his Women).
 Originally published by Macmillan, A Roman Death was her most acclaimed novel, translated into Swedish and Japanese.
 This second edition includes her later amendments and a Foreword by Steven Saylor.

 Excerpts of A Roman Death